 The Schools Vocational Programme includes a mix of both vocational related skills and personal development opportunities to address barriers to employability.
 The Skilled to Go Programme was run in Cedarbank ASN School for a group of young people prior to leaving school.
 As well as helping to develop confidence and interview techniques the young people took part in a number of workshops which allowed them to identify their skills and qualities as well as producing a CV.
-The programme finished with an input from a local employer and a mock interview for each young person.
-This year the Larder Cook School is running a Hospitality course as part of the Schools Vocational Programme which allows the young people to experience working in an industrial kitchen and work with the public.
+The programme finished with an input from a local employer and a mock interview for each young people to experience working in an industrial kitchen and work with the public.
 They young people run a weekly pop-up café where they plan the menu, prepare the food and serve the customers.
 The Octavian Concrete Course allowed a group of 12 young people to gain practical skills in construction as well as an understanding of the variety of careers available in the construction industry.
 The young people laid 20 meters of railway track at Almondell Model Engineering Centre.